+Situation report period covered: 25 August to 14 September 2023

+This report provides an update of the high pathogenicity avian influenza (HPAI) situation, according to the information submitted through the World Animal Health Information System of the World Organisation for Animal Health (WAHIS) between 25 August and 14 September 2023.

+Seasonal trend

-Situation report period covered: 14 July to 24 August 2023 This report provides an update of the high pathogenicity avian influenza (HPAI) situation, according to the information submitted through the World Animal Health Information System of the World Organisation for Animal Health (WAHIS) between 14 July and 24 August 2023.
-Seasonal trend Using data reported to the World Organisation for Animal Health (WOAH) between 2005 and 2019 by 76 affected countries and territories for 18,620 outbreaks in poultry, we carried out a Seasonal and Trend decomposition using Loess (STL) analysis to determine the seasonal pattern of the disease (detailed methodology presented in Awada et al., 20181).
+Using data reported to the World Organisation for Animal Health (WOAH) between 2005 and 2019 by 76 affected countries and territories for 18,620 outbreaks in poultry, we carried out a Seasonal and Trend decomposition using Loess (STL) analysis to determine the seasonal pattern of the disease (detailed methodology presented in Awada et al., 20181).
 Based on the data reported to WOAH, spread is lowest in September, begins to rise in October, and peaks in February.
 Figure 1 shows the global seasonal pattern of HPAI in poultry and the red rectangle indicates where we currently are in the cycle based on the period covered in "recent updates" below.

 Figure 1.
+Seasonal trend in global HPAI incidence in poultry

+Recent updates (25/08/2023-14/09/2023)

-Seasonal trend in global HPAI incidence in poultry Recent updates (14/07/2023-24/08/2023) To describe the current disease situation of HPAI in poultry and in non-poultry birds, this section covers: (a) a list of new events2 which started during the 6-week period (reported through immediate notifications); (b) information on events that started before the 6-week period but were still ongoing during that period; (c) the geographic distribution of new outbreaks3 that started during the 6-week period and d) events which started before the 6-week period but were reported during the 6-week period.
-The different subtypes of HPAI circulating during the 6-week period are also listed below.
+To describe the current disease situation of HPAI in poultry and in non-poultry birds, this section covers: (a) a list of new events2 which started during the 3-week period (reported through immediate notifications); (b) information on events that started before the 3-week period but were still ongoing during that period; (c) the geographic distribution of new outbreaks3 that started during the 3-week period and d) events which started before the 3-week period but were reported during the 3-week period.
+The different subtypes of HPAI circulating during the 3-week period are also listed below.
 This information is based on the immediate notifications and follow-up reports received by WOAH.

-HPAI in poultry New events by world region (reported through immediate notifications) Europe H5N1 The first occurrence in the area of Vologda in Russia started on 21 July 2023.
-A recurrence started in Netherlands (Flevoland) on 24 July 2023.
-A recurrence started in Russia (Bashkortostan) on 9 August 2023.
-Africa, Americas, Asia, and Oceania No new events reported.
+HPAI in poultry

+New events by world region (reported through immediate notifications)

+Africa, Americas, Asia, Europe and Oceania

+No new events reported.

+On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports):

+Africa H7N6 South Africa

 1 Awada L, Tizzani P, Noh SM, Ducrot C, Ntsama F, Caceres P, Mapitse N and Chalvet-Monfray K, 2018.
 Global dynamics of highly pathogenic avian influenza outbreaks in poultry between 2005 and 2016-focus on distance and rate of spread.
 Transboundary and Emerging Diseases, 65, 2006-2016. https://doi.org/10.1111/tbed.12986

 2 As defined in Article 1.1.2. of the WOAH Terrestrial Animal Health Code, an "event" means a single outbreak or a group of epidemiologically related outbreaks of a given listed disease or emerging disease that is the subject of a notification.
 An event is specific to a pathogenic agent and strain, when appropriate, and includes all related outbreaks reported from the time of the initial notification through to the final report.
 Reports of an event include susceptible species, the number and geographical distribution of affected animals and epidemiological units.

-3 As defined in the glossary of the WOAH Terrestrial Animal Health Code, an "outbreak" means the occurrence of one or more cases in an epidemiological unit.
+3 As defined in the glossary of the WOAH Terrestrial Animal Health Code, an "outbreak" means the occurrence of one or more cases in an epidemiological unit

-On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports):

-Africa

-Subtype H5

-South Africa

-Subtype H5N1

-Nigeria

-Subtype H7

-South Africa

-Americas

-Subtype H5N1

-Ecuador and United States of America

-Asia

-Subtype H5N1

-Chinese Taipei (Clade 2.3.4.4b; Lineage: Fully Eurasian)

-Europe

-Subtype H5N1

-United Kingdom

-Oceania
+Americas, Asia, Europe and Oceania

 No new outbreaks reported in the on-going events, or no on-going events.

 New outbreaks and associated subtypes

-During the period covered by this report, a total of 38 new outbreaks in poultry were reported by eight countries and territories (Chinese Taipei, Ecuador, Netherlands, Nigeria, Russia, South Africa, United Kingdom and United States of America).
+During the period covered by this report, a total of 4 new outbreaks in poultry were reported by one country (South Africa).
 Details are presented in Figures 2 and 3.